 Sister Bitrina Kirway, M.M.

-Current Ministry Location-Hawaii
+Current Ministry Location: Hawaii

-In 2000, Sister Bitrina served as the Program Director for Communities in Schools Hawaii (CIS); the program that strengthens families and communities with special attention to the disproportionate minority in all risk categories of education, economics, social, health and culture especially in Waipahu and the Leeward Coast of `Oahu as well as outreached throughout the state by partnering with many different organizations.
-As a certified trainer for ‘Ohana Management System (OMS) she provided culturally coherent training of the Ohana Management System and mentor-ship for community leaders and provided opportunities for Marshallese families by nurturing healthy and safe environments.
+In 2000, Sister Bitrina earned a Bachelor of Social Work Degree from the Hawaii Pacific University.
+In addition, she served as the Program Director for Communities in Schools in Hawaii.
+The program strengthens families and communities with special attention to the disproportionate minority in all risk categories of education, economics, social, health and culture especially in Waipahu and the Leeward Coast of Oahu.
+As a Certified Trainer for Ohana Management System (OMS), she provided culturally coherent training of the Ohana system and mentorship for community leaders and provided opportunities for Marshallese families by fostering healthy and safe environments.